TRANSACTION TAX (MEASURE A/SF) TOWN HALL MEETING

 The City Council established Transaction Tax (Measure A/SF) Town Hall meetings as an additional avenue for the community to receive important Transaction Tax related information and provide a forum to ask questions to staff and provide feedback to City Councilmembers.

 At the Town Hall Meeting, you will:

-- Receive a presentation of the FY 2020-2021 Transaction Tax (Measure A/SF) Annual report of revenues and uses,
+- Receive a presentation of the FY 2022-2023 Transaction Tax Revenues and Uses, and

 THREE WAYS TO PARTICIPATE:

 LOCAL TRANSACTION TAX

 With the passage of Measure SF in November 2020, which increased the Local Transaction Tax from 0.50 percent to 0.75 percent, Measure “A” and Measure “SF” will be collectively referred to as Local Transaction Taxes.